ExpediaGroup/styx/docs/user-guide/configure-tls.md

   - *keyFile* - A PKCS#8 private key file in PEM format.

-  - *sessionCacheSize* - Sets the cache size for storing SSL session objects.
+  - *sessionCacheSize* - Sets the cache size for the storage of SSL session objects.
     Set `0` to use the default value.
 This is an optional attribute.
 When absent, it reverts to a default value.

-  - *sessionTimeoutMillis* - Sets the timeout for the cached SSL session objects, in seconds.
+  - *sessionTimeoutMillis* - Sets the timeout for the cached SSL session objects, in milliseconds.
 Set `0` to use the default value.
     This is an optional attribute.
 When absent, it reverts to a default value.

   - *cipherSuites* - A list of enabled cipher suites, in order of preference.
 Leave absent to use the SSL provider defaults.
-    Note that the cipher suite names are specific to a SSL provider.
+    Note that the cipher suite names are specific to the SSL provider.

   - *protocols* - A list of TLS protocol versions to use.
     Use this attribute to enforce a more secure version like `TLSv1.2`.